TimGeyssens/UIOMatic/docs/index.md

     , [Picture] nvarchar(255) NOT NULL
     );

-And the following petapoco poco
+And the following petapoco/npoco poco

     [TableName("People")]
     public class Person